PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 ### Setup

-To enable rootless docker support for devcontainers ensure your devconainer.json has the following dockerComposeFile
+To enable rootless docker support for devcontainers ensure your .devcontainer/devcontainer.json has the following "dockerComposeFile" key

 ```
 	"dockerComposeFile": [